Lance Armstrong: Federal investigation: 2010–2012

 In a series of emails in May 2010, Floyd Landis admitted to doping and accused Armstrong and others of the same.
-Based on Landis's allegations, U.S. Justice Department federal prosecutors led an investigation into possible crimes conducted by Armstrong and the U.S. Postal Service Cycling Team.
+Based on Landis' allegations, U.S. Justice Department federal prosecutors led an investigation into possible crimes conducted by Armstrong and the U.S. Postal Service Cycling Team.
 The Food and Drug Administration and federal agent Jeff Novitzky were also involved in the investigation.
 In June 2010, Armstrong hired a criminal defense attorney to represent him in the investigation.
 The hiring was first reported in July when Armstrong was competing in the 2010 Tour de France.

 On February 3, 2012, federal prosecutors officially dropped their criminal investigation with no charges.
 The closing of the case was announced "without an explanation" by U.S. Attorney André Birotte Jr. When Novitzky was asked to comment on it, he declined.

-In February 2013, a month after Armstrong admitted to doping, the Justice Department joined Landis's whistleblower lawsuit to recover government funding given to Armstrong's cycling team.
+In February 2013, a month after Armstrong admitted to doping, the Justice Department joined Landis' whistleblower lawsuit to recover government funding given to Armstrong's cycling team.